Skip to content

 0.5 / 1

-The company reports that its subsidiary, ISF, sources 82% of its supply directly from mills and 18% of supply from kernel crushing plants.
+The company's subsidiary ISF sources 85% of its supply directly from mills and 15% from kernel-crushing plants.
 It states that it does not source from traders.
-Partial points have been awarded as it is not clear whether this covers all suppliers.
+However, it is not clear whether this covers all suppliers.

 • P